sodascience/metasyn/docs/source/faq.rst

 The project was originally named MetaSynth.
 However, as we progressed, we discovered that there was already an existing and established audio synthesis software under the same `name <https://uisoftware.com/metasynth/>`_.
 To avoid potential confusion between these two unrelated projects, we have decided to change the name of our project to **metasyn**.
 This new name still reflects the package's core goal, of metadata-driven data synthesis.
 We have also changed the styling of the name to be all lowercase to align with how the package is used in code (e.g. ```import metasyn```).

 It is important to note that despite the name change, metasyn as a project and the package's functionality remain the same.
-We apologize for any confusion caused by the renaming.

 **I found a bug/issue, where can I report it?**